Image of hands, fingers and wedding ring

 Enhanced privacy measures for certain records, including restricted marriage certificates.

-When You Need a State-Certified Copy
+State-Certified Copies: When You Need Them

-How to Get a State-Certified Copy of a Restricted Marriage Record
+How to Get a State-Certified Copy

 2. Prepare a government-issued photo ID